zhongshsh/GCN-BSI/README.md

 This research is supported by the National Research Foundation, Singapore under its International Research Centres in Singapore Funding Initiative.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.

 ## Citation

+Our code is modified on the basis of the following two papers.

 ```
 @inproceedings{BGCN20,